Nonsense mutation: Simple example

-Now, suppose that a nonsense mutation was introduced at the fourth codon in the 5' DNA sequence (CGA) causing the cytosine to be replaced with thymine, yielding TGA in the 5' DNA sequence and ACT in the complementary strand.
+Now, suppose that a nonsense mutation was introduced at the fourth codon in the 5′ DNA sequence (CGA) causing the cytosine to be replaced with thymine, yielding TGA in the 5′ DNA sequence and ACT in the complementary strand.
 Because ACT is transcribed as UGA, it is translated as a stop codon.
 This leads the remaining codons of the mRNA to not be translated into protein because the stop codon is prematurely reached during translation.
 This can yield a truncated (i.e., abbreviated) protein product, which quite often lacks the functionality of the normal, non-mutant protein.

-Possible Outcomes of Nonsense Mutations
+Possible outcomes

 Deleterious

 Deleterious outcomes represent the majority of nonsense mutations and are the most common outcome that is observed naturally.
 Deleterious nonsense mutations decreases the overall fitness and reproductive success of the organism.
 For example, a nonsense mutation occurring in a gene encoding a protein can cause structural or functional defects in the protein that disrupt cellular biology.
 Depending on the significance of the functions of this protein, this disruption now could be detrimental to the fitness and survival of that organism.